-A positive (although slightly extreme) example would be a hotel like JW Marriott Miami where, on a randomly selected night in May, is charging over $650 for a room that it will also happily sell for 35,000 points.
+A positive (although slightly extreme) example would be a hotel like JW Marriott Miami where, on a randomly selected night in May, a guest would be charged over $650 for a room that the property will also happily sell for 35,000 points.

 Another (less extreme) example would be the AC Hotel Seattle Bellvue/Downtown where, on another randomly selected night, the property is charging $406 for a room it is prepared to sell for 30,000 points.

 Using points purchased in this sale, the 30,000 points needed for this night would cost approximately $250 and would therefore save a Bonvoy member over $150 on a one-night stay.